-- 1. To be eligible to compete in the Arctic Winter Games, an athlete shall: - a. be a "Developing Athlete" as described in the Glossary of Terms and not have been a member of a national team in the sport in which they are competing, nor competed in, nor have been selected for an international competition as a representative of their country in the sport within one (1) year of the opening date of the Games (sports without national sport governing bodies are exempt from this rule) - b. compete in one sport only c) meet individual sport requirements as per the current technical package. - 2.
-To be eligible to participate in the Arctic Winter Games, a Contingent Cultural performer shall comply with the eligibility requirements included in the current Cultural Technical Package. - 3.
+To be eligible to compete in the Arctic Winter Games, an athlete shall:

+- 1. Be a "Developing Athlete" - a.
+A Developing Athlete is one who has not represented one's nation in international competition (outside of an Arctic Winter Games) in the sport they are competing in. - An athlete who has competed for one's club in international competition (not representing one's nation) is considered a developing athlete; - ii.
+An athlete who is a member of one's national team, but has not represented one's nation in international competition is considered a developing athlete. - To be eligible to participate in the Arctic Winter Games, a Contingent Cultural performer shall comply with the eligibility requirements included in the current Cultural Technical Package. - 3.
 To be eligible to participate in the Arctic Winter Games, all Contingent Athletes and Cultural performers shall: - a. be a resident of Yukon, Northwest Territories, Alberta North (north of 55 degrees), Greenland, Alaska, Nunavut or any other participating Contingent/Guest Contingent approved by the Arctic Winter Games International Committee (AWGIC).
-Current approved Guest Contingents
+Current approved Guest Contingents are Nunavik (Quebec, Canada), Yamal-Nenets (Russia), Sapmi (Finland/Norway/Sweden);

-- are Nunavik (Quebec, Canada), Yamal-Nenets (Russia), Sapmi (Finland/Norway/Sweden); - b. have been a continuous resident of the participating Contingent for six (6) months prior to the opening day of the Games; - c. comply with all other Arctic Winter Games rules and regulations as outlined in the Arctic Winter Games Staging Manual, Arctic Winter Games Technical Packages or other publications issued by the Arctic Winter Games International Committee; - d. comply with all rules and regulations of their Contingent.
+- b. have been a continuous resident of the participating Contingent for six (6) months prior to the opening day of the Games; - c. comply with all other Arctic Winter Games rules and regulations as outlined in the Arctic Winter Games Staging Manual, Arctic Winter Games Technical Packages or other publications issued by the Arctic Winter Games International Committee; - d. comply with all rules and regulations of their Contingent.